 - Open the Dashlane app and enter your login email.

-- On the Verify your identity page, enter a verification code we send you by email or a 2FA token from your authenticator app.
+On the Verify your identity page, enter the verification code sent to you by email or a 2FA token from your authenticator app.
+Select Verify and continue.

 - Enter your recovery key in uppercase letters as provided when you generated your key.